lazypdo/migrator/README.md

 `./migrator --config=/path/to/migrator.php status`

-It is also possible to use json configs.
+It is also possible to use json and yaml configs.

 Migrator has just two commands: _status_ and _migrate_.